Sam Leavitt (American football)

-Sam Leavitt (born December 20, 2004) is an American college football quarterback for the Arizona State Sun Devils.
-He previously played for the Michigan State Spartans.
+Sam Leavitt (born December 20, 2004) is an American college football quarterback for the LSU Tigers.
+He previously played for the Michigan State Spartans and Arizona State Sun Devils.

 Early life

-Leavitt attended Westview High School in Washington County, Oregon, as a freshman and junior, Pleasant Grove High School in Pleasant Grove, Utah,as a sophomore and West Linn High School in West Linn, Oregon, his senior year.
+Leavitt attended Westview High School in Washington County, Oregon, as a freshman and junior, Pleasant Grove High School in Pleasant Grove, Utah, as a sophomore and West Linn High School in West Linn, Oregon, his senior year.
 He was the Gatorade Football Player of the Year for Oregon his senior year in 2022 after passing for 3,184 yards and 36 touchdowns.
 Leavitt committed to Michigan State University to play college football.

 College career

 Michigan State

-In his lone season at Michigan State in 2023, Leavitt appeared in four games and completed 15 of 23 passes for 139 yards with two touchdowns and two interceptions.
+On June 24, 2023, Leavitt enrolled at Michigan State.
+As a true freshman, Leavitt competed with Noah Kim and Katin Houser for the starting quarterback job before entering the season as the third-string quarterback behind Kim and Houser.
+Leavitt made his collegiate debut in Week 4 against Maryland, completing both of his pass attempts for nine yards in a loss.
+After Michigan State opened the season 2–3, Kim was benched in favor of Houser, and Leavitt became the primary backup.
+In Week 8 against Minnesota, Leavitt threw his first collegiate touchdown in a loss.
+He appeared in four games during the season, completing 15 of 23 passes for 139 yards and two touchdowns with two interceptions, allowing him to preserve his redshirt.
+Following the season, Leavitt entered the NCAA transfer portal on December 4, 2023.